jbmadsen/udacity-data-engineering-nano-degree/udacity-1.1-data-modeling-postgres/README.md

 This connects to the default 'studentdb' database, and drops any existing database 'sparkifydb' if one exists, and creates a new one of that name.
 It then disconnects from 'studentdb' and connects to 'sparkifydb', where it drops all tables for the facts and dimensions described in [sql_queries.py](./sql_queries.py), and re-creates the tables from the create statements in [sql_queries.py](./sql_queries.py), and closes the connection.

-With any luck, this will complete successfully, and the ETL process can be run by typing:
+Once this completes successfully, the ETL process can be run by typing:

 ```sh
 python etl.py